- Opisthotonos is an abnormal posturing caused by strong muscle spasms.

-If your child has bleeding in the brain, surgery can fix the cause of it, relieve pressure on the brain, and prevent permanent brain damage.
+If your child has bleeding in the brain, surgery can fix the cause of it.
+The surgery will also relieve pressure on the brain and prevent permanent brain damage.

 You can reduce your child’s risk of having opisthotonos by taking steps to prevent the underlying conditions that cause it.